The FBI wants help identifying the women in a confessed serial killer's hand drawn portraits of his victims

 Little eventually confessed to killing about 90 people, according to the Texas Rangers and the FBI.
 Investigators have confirmed 34 of the confessed killings, authorities said in November.
 Many more are pending confirmation and a number remain uncorroborated.

-Now in poor health, Little remains in custody in Odessa, the FBI said.
-The Texas Department of Public Safety has declined comment.
+Now in poor health, Little is in custody in California, according to Ector County DA Bland.

 No formal charges on any of the additional killings have yet been brought.

-Note: Correction: This story has been updated to accurately reflect the conditions under which Little could become the most prolific serial killer in US history.
-It has also been updated to reflect that Little is in custody in California.